Vaibhavdixit02/SymbolicAnalysis.jl/README.md

 # SymbolicAnalysis.jl

-Symbolics-based function property propagation for optimization
+Symbolics based function property propagation for optimization

 SymbolicAnalysis is a package for implementating the Disciplined Programming approach to optimization, As demonstrated by the [DCP framework](https://dcp.stanford.edu/), and further followups to it for further classes of